SteraJR2/Steamlike_Backend/README.md

 This is the BACKEND part of the project site, i left in the prototype for the classic html+css site for people to explore but it is not used anymore.
+Keep in mind loading will be slow since it's hosted on a free server.